*Our Golden Retriever tour guide, Sawyer, has taken over the blog this week. Please enjoy his fun take on our recent visit to Culross.

 History surrounds you everywhere you go in Culross and I could tell the buildings were incredibly old (don’t forget to read our previous article for more info on this).
 I had so much fun walking down the streets and stopping for pictures.
 Here are some of my favourites:

-As of the writing of this article, Culross Palace is currently closed due to COVID-19.
-However, some of the places in the town- such as the Palace Gardens- have reopened as we move out of lockdown.
-Therefore, be sure to check out their website for the most up-to-date information on how to plan your visit.
+Be sure to check out the Culross Palace website for the most up-to-date information on how to plan your visit.
 However, I am not allowed into the Palace or Gardens since I am not an assistance dog.
 So, Dad took Finn and I for further explorations around the perimeter while Mom and my human sister did a walkabout in the Gardens.

 After we had some water and a wee rest, Mom and my sister rejoined us.
 We decided to head back down to Bessie’s café because I could smell that they were baking some tasty goodies!
-The inside of the café is closed, but, fortunately, they were doing takeaway.
+They have seating inside the café as well as takeaway.
 The humans got coffee and almond croissants.
 I heard them say that they were some of the best croissants they’ve ever had.
 Unfortunately, Finn and I didn’t get any.
 But don’t worry, because I will remind them about this injustice when we get home and it’s time for our evening treat.

 While they enjoyed their snack, we set out once again on our quest for fun discoveries.
 And, let me tell you, this next bit was my favourite part of the whole day!
 We decided to walk out to the West Kirk ruins just a half mile out of the centre of town.
 There are open fields on this side of the village, and we walked along a dirt path to the Kirk- much easier to walk on than the cobblestones if I’m honest.
 As an experienced canine tour guide, I knew that I could find the Kirk, but I let my humans follow the signs so that they felt useful.